 We all know that magicians don’t really cut people in half, walk on water or levitate in mid-air.
 Instead, they use various tricks to achieve the desired dramatic illusion.

-Similarly, a photographer doesn’t have to put the client at risk to produce a dramatic photo.
+Photographers have plenty of photo tricks available to them.
+There’s no reason to put a client at risk just to produce a dramatic photo.